CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 <img src="../../assets/install/shell_1.PNG"/>

 What are we seeing here?
 First we see the word `(base)`.
-The word that is in the parentheses tells us the name of the virtual environment that is currently activated.
+The word that is in the parenthesis tells us the name of the virtual environment that is currently activated.
 The `base` environment is activated by default.
 After we install PINGMapper, we will need to activate the `ping` environment, but more on that later.
 Next we see `PS` which I assume means `Power Shell`, but I'm not certain.
 Next, we can see what drive and folder the prompt is currently pointed to.
 In the case of the image above, the prompt is opened in the base of the `C` drive, as indicated with `C:\`.
 It may be possible that your prompt opened in your user folder, which might look like `C:\Users\Cam`.
 The key here is that whatever this path says, that is directory where the prompt is currently pointed to, and subsequently, where PINGMapper will be installed.
+Following the directory is the `>` which is where our typed commands will appear.

-We need to change to a directory where we have permission to edit files, so lets first navigate to the user folder using the `cd` (i.e., change directory) command.
+We need to change to a directory where we have permission to edit files, so lets first navigate to the user folder by typing the `cd` (i.e., change directory) command.
+Insert a space with the spacebar.
 We can begin to type the word `us` and use the `tab` key on the keyboard to autocomplete (keep clicking tab to cycle through all folders in the current directory which begin with `us`) to see `.\Users\` and `Enter` or `Return` on the keyboard.
 Now we can see that we are in the directory `C:\Users` folder.

 <img src="../../assets/install/shell_2.PNG"/>